inrupt/podigg-data-generator/README.md

 #### To run from IntelliJ

-This project was developed using NetBeans, but to run itin IntelliJ simply open ‘src/javaapplication1’ and right-click -> Run... the file ‘JavaApplication1.java’.
-You need to move all the PoDiGG-generated ‘*.txt’ files into the ‘./testing/text’ folder (e.g. ‘routes.txt’, ‘stop_times.txt’, etc.).
+This project was developed using NetBeans, but to run it in IntelliJ simply open ‘src/main/java/PodiggConverterRDF.java’ and right-click -> Run... that file.
+You need to move all the PoDiGG-generated ‘*.txt’ files into the ‘./src/main/resources/input’ folder (e.g. ‘routes.txt’, ‘stop_times.txt’, etc.), as explained above.

 ## Note